-- Risks/Harms of Implementing This Recommendation - For all recommendations, nutrition status must be maintained, including adequate caloric intake and - maintenance of lean body mass.
-See recommendation on Energy Intake - Lower protein and energy intakes can lead to hypoalbuminemia, malnutrition, loss of lean body mass and unintentional weight loss - The effect of nephrotic syndrome on degree of proteinuria should be considered when evaluating hypoalbuminemia - The effect of diminished appetite secondary to uremia may impact overall intake - For CKD patients with hypophosphatemia or hyperphosphatemia, the RD should be aware that protein-controlled diets are typically lower in phosphorus content and therefore protein intake may affect phosphorus management - The impact of animal and vegetable protein on renal function should be considered; e.g. consumption of red meat has been shown to increase albuminuria

-Since fluid retention affects interpretation of weight, the RD should be aware that protein calculations based on weight may need adjustment.
+- Risks/Harms of Implementing This Recommendation - For all recommendations, nutrition status must be maintained, including adequate caloric intake and maintenance of lean body mass.
+See recommendation on Energy Intake. - Lower protein and energy intakes can lead to hypoalbuminemia, malnutrition, loss of lean body mass and unintentional weight loss - The effect of nephrotic syndrome on degree of proteinuria should be considered when evaluating hypoalbuminemia - The effect of diminished appetite secondary to uremia may impact overall intake - For CKD patients with hypophosphatemia or hyperphosphatemia, the RD should be aware that protein-controlled diets are typically lower in phosphorus content and therefore protein intake may affect phosphorus management - The impact of animal and vegetable protein on renal function should be considered; e.g. consumption of red meat has been shown to increase albuminuria - Since fluid retention affects interpretation of weight, the RD should be aware that protein calculations based on weight may need adjustment.

-- For all recommendations, the motivation and willingness of the client to adhere to complicated nutrition regimes and participate in routine follow-up should be considered For the CKD: Protein Intake (Non-dialysis) for eGFR <50ml per minute per 1.73m2 recommendation, this recommendation applies to adults with CKD without diabetes, not on dialysis, with an eGFR below 50ml per minute per 1.73m2 For the CKD: Veryel ow Protein Intake (Non-dialysis) for eGFR <20ml per minute per 1.73m2 - For the CKD: Very-Low-Protein Intake (Non-dialysis) for eGFR <20ml per minute per 1.73m2 For the CKD: Very-Low-Protein Intake (Non-dialysis) for eGFR <20ml per minute per 1.73m2 For the CKD: Protein Intake for Diabetic Nephropathy recommendation, this recommendation applies to adults with CKD with out diabetes applies to adult with CKD with out diabetes applies to adult with CKD with out diabetes and applies to adult with CKD with out diabetes applies to adult with CKD with out diabetes applies to adult applies to adult with CKD with out diabetes applies to adult appli

-- adults with CKD.
-Protein Intake for Diabetic Nephropathy recommendation, this recommendation applies to adults with CKD with diabetic nephropathy and assumes glycemic control For the CKD: Protein Intake for Kidney Transplant recommendation, this recommendation applies to adult kidney transplant recipients after surgical recovery, with an adequately functioning graft Current state laws and regulations which define the RD's scope of practice should be checked regarding interpretation of terms such as "write an order, " "order changes, " "initiate, " "recommend, " "prescribe, " etc. Nutrition prescription privileges may be granted to an RD by the governing body of the hospital or other practice softing continues.
-The environmended to the practice scheme acting the practice scheme acting to the medical cheff. other practice settings.
-The governing body of the hospital or other practice settings via the medical staff bylaws may also designate an RD to receive and implement MD- OR DO-delegated orders or administer disease-specific or condition-specific patient care protocols, as approved and adopted by the facility or institution - For more information, members of the American Dietetic Association can access www.eatright.org/quality.
-Under "Quality Management, " topics include Practice Resources, Regulatory, State Resources, Licensure and Accreditation Organization. - Potential Costs Associated with Application
+- For all recommendations, the motivation and willingness of the client to adhere to complicated nutrition regimes and participate in routine follow-up should be considered - For the CKD: Protein Intake (Non-dialysis) for eGFR <50ml per minute per 1.73m2 recommendation, this recommendation applies to adults with CKD without diabetes, not on dialysis, with an eGFR below 50ml per minute per 1.73m2 - For the CKD: Very-Low-Protein Intake (Non-dialysis) for eGFR <20ml per minute per 1.73m2 recommendation, this recommendation applies to adults with CKD without diabetes, not on dialysis, with an eGFR below 20ml per minute per 1.73m2 - For the CKD: Protein Intake for Diabetic Nephropathy recommendation, this recommendation applies to adults with CKD with diabetic nephropathy and assumes glycemic control - For the CKD: Protein Intake for Kidney Transplant recommendation, this recommendation applies to adult kidney transplant recipients after surgical recovery, with an adequately functioning graft - Current state laws and regulations which define the RD's scope of practice should be checked regarding interpretation of terms such as "write an order," "order changes," "initiate," "recommend," "prescribe," etc. Nutrition prescription privileges may be granted to an RD by the governing body of the hospital or other practice settings.
+The governing body of the hospital or other practice settings via the medical staff bylaws may also designate an RD to receive and implement MD- OR DO-delegated orders or administer disease-specific or condition-specific patient care protocols, as approved and adopted by the facility or institution. - For more information, members of the American Dietetic Association can access www.eatright.org/quality.
+Under "Quality Management," topics include Practice Resources, Regulatory, State Resources, Licensure and Accreditation Organization.